 Stretching 10 miles long and over a mile wide, the 3,600ft deep canyon offers visitors numerous hiking trails and lookout points to take in its beauty.

+#3.
 Kauai’s Best Waterfalls

-If you’re short on time but want to see one of Kauai’s most gorgeous waterfalls, follow Highway 56 a few minutes north of Lihue and stop at the lookout point for Wailua Falls (two waters).
+If you’re short on time and want to see one of Kauai’s most gorgeous waterfalls, here’s a tip.
+Follow Highway 56 a few minutes north of Lihue on Kauai’s east side and stop at the lookout point for Wailua Falls (two waters).

 Amazingly, the best views of this beauty are right off the highway.
 If you have more time, there’s also a boat trip up the Wailua River that leads to the lush Fern Grotto (a lava tube filled with ferns).

 Also easily accessible from the highway, Opaeka’a Falls on the east side of the island are best viewed in the mid-morning when the sun is in the best position for photos.

 For a more intensive waterfall outing, Secret Falls is located up the Wailua River and is the highlight of most river kayak tours.
 I did the kayaking trip on my last visit to Kauai and it was excellent!

 Tip: Bring good water/hiking shoes, it’s about a 20-minute hike to get to the pond at the base of the falls.

 Located at the northernmost point of Kauai’s north shore, the Kilauea Lighthouse and National Wildlife Refuge is a fascinating stop on a driving tour of the island.
 The vintage lighthouse (circa 1913) boasts panoramic views of the Northshore.